 This includes listing all uploads and results in a table like this:

 With detailed information showing up in a modal overlay:

-While we were at it, we also improved the information we provide in case there was an error while executing the assembly:
+While we were at it, we also improved the information we provide in cases where there was an error while executing the Assembly:

-To make this change even sweeter, we migrated to a faster database server once again, after an EC2 failure caused us to move to a weaker fail-over machine for a while.
-As opposed to our last announced downtime which lasted 4 minutes, we were now able to perform the switch without any downtime whatsoever .
+To make this change even sweeter, we also migrated to a faster database server once again, after an EC2 failure caused us to move to a weaker fail-over machine for a while.
+As opposed to our last announced downtime, which lasted 4 minutes, we were now able to perform the switch without any downtime whatsoever! .

 The Assembly list page now also shows the used

-Anyway, let us know how you like the changes!
+Let us know if you like the changes!